JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 part of the embryo is not fully transparent.
 Furthermore, fluorophore fading causes decreasing fluorescence intensity with time.

-@tokuoka_3d_2020 set about to solve these problems in the paper titled:
-*'3D convolutional neural networks-based segmentation to acquire quantitative criteria of the nucleus during mouse Embryogenesis'*.
+set about to solve these problems in the paper titled: *‘3D convolutional neural networks-based segmentation to acquire quantitative criteria of the nucleus during mouse Embryogenesis’*.
 They propose Quantitative Criteria Acquisition Network (QCANet): a CNN-based instance segmentation algorithm for 3D fluorescent microscopic images of cell nuclei of early embryos. the model builds on 3D-UNET proves to be better at joint semantic and instance segmentation, considering the base UNET as baseline.
 Accomplished by \<novel approach summarised here\>

 In our reproduction, we first explain the theoretical basis behind the paper .
 In our \<constraints here\> training setup, we find that